 1 / Decimal Odds = 1 / 1.600 = 0.625

 Team Liquid has a 40% chance of winning

 You’ll notice that these two probabilities, 62.5% and 40%, only add up to 102.5%.
 This is because the odds include a “bookmaker’s margin”.
 This is the amount of money the bookmaker is aiming to earn from taking bets – in this case, 2.5%.

 The lower the margin a bookmaker offers, the better value the customer is getting.
 Pinnacle prides itself on offering the best margins on the internet.

-Other types of bet – futures/propositions
+Other types of bet – Outrights

-Other types of bet – handicaps/spreads
+Other types of bet – Handicap

 Multiple ways to bet

 When placing a bet, you can choose how you want your wager to be calculated.
-You can choose how much to risk (your bet amount), or how much you want to win.
+You can choose how much to Risk (your bet amount), or how much you want to win.
 These are explained in more detail in the placing a bet guide.